 Examples of Fresh Meats in Cat Food:

-- Fresh Chicken: “Brand A’s Fresh Chicken Formula for Cats” lists fresh chicken as its first ingredient, which contributes to a high rating due to its digestibility and nutrient density.
+Fresh Chicken: “Brand A’s Fresh Chicken Formula for Cats” lists fresh chicken as its first ingredient, contributing to a high rating due to its digestibility and nutrient density.
 Fresh chicken helps maintain natural flavors and essential nutrients.

-- Fresh Salmon: “Brand E’s Salmon Feast Cat Food” prominently features fresh salmon.
-This ingredient not only provides a rich source of omega-3 fatty acids but also enhances the food’s nutritional value and palatability for cats.
+Fresh Salmon: “Brand E’s Salmon Feast Cat Food” prominently features fresh salmon.
+This ingredient provides a rich source of omega-3 fatty acids and enhances the food’s nutritional value and palatability for cats.

-- Fresh Turkey: “Brand F’s Turkey Delight Cat Kibble” uses fresh turkey as the top ingredient.
-Fresh turkey offers lean protein that supports muscle maintenance and overall health, benefiting scoring systems that prioritize high-quality animal proteins.
+Fresh Turkey: “Brand F’s Turkey Delight Cat Kibble” uses fresh turkey as the top ingredient.
+Fresh turkey offers lean protein supporting muscle maintenance and overall health, benefiting scoring systems prioritizing high-quality animal proteins.

 What Are Dehydrated Meat Ingredients in Dry Cat Food?